rolandsalvador/nessus/README.md

 <h2>Description</h2>
 In this lab, I installed Nessus Essentials on my host computer and used a new Windows 11 virtual machine as the scanning target.
 I followed the
 <a href="https://community.tenable.com/s/article/Troubleshooting-Credential-scanning-on-Windows?language=en_US">vendor recommended configuration</a>
-steps on the host machine to enable credentialed scans, such as editing registry files, opening ports, and starting services.
+steps on the host machine to enable credentialed scans, including editing registry files, opening ports, and starting services.
 After successfully running a credentialed scan, I remediated a few of the vulnerabilities that were found.

 <br /> In the walkthrough below, I detail many of the steps I took to configure Nessus and the results of my scans.
 Thank you for taking a look!